 Let us briefly comment on the second putative realisation of an M5-limit, corresponding to \eqref{eq:M5-condition-2}.
 This condition results, for the mirror of a homogeneously growing manifold, in a scaling

-At the classical level the tension of the wrapped M5-brane indeed sits at the KK scale set by the overall volume of the manifold, but the assumption that this was the lowest lying KK scale was unfounded:
+At the classical level the tension of the wrapped M5-brane indeed sits at the KK scale set by the overall volume of the manifold, but the assumption that this was the lowest-lying KK scale was unfounded:

 Already at the classical level do we therefore encounter a decompactification limit.
-This is, in fact, no different than in the analogous type IIB limit: There the condition \eqref{eq:M5-condition-2-lambda} would imply that
+This is, in fact, no different than in the analogous type IIB limit: there the condition \eqref{eq:M5-condition-2-lambda} would imply that

 and therefore we also face a classical decompactification limit from the point of view of the type II theories.